sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Main:**
 	* Performance: Instance verification key options are now correctly deleted upon account deactivation.
 	* Performance: Error notice option is now no longer deleted on sight, preventing incremental option ID pollution.
-	* Performance: Error notice option is now no longer autoloaded when unset.
+	* Performance: Error notice option is now no longer auto-loaded when unset.
 	* Performance: Trends Feed's links no longer bind to your browser's used threads when followed.
 [Learn more](https://developers.google.com/web/tools/lighthouse/audits/noopener).
 	* Improvement: Added useful AJAX error reporting, like for when timeouts happen.
 	* Improvement: Buttons' texts are now more readable across different browsers.